MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 Power Query will return the message "Evaluation was canceled" when background analysis is disabled and the user switches between queries or closes the Query Editor while a query is in the process of refreshing.

+### Error: The key didn't match any rows in the table

 There are many reasons why Power Query may return an error that **the key didn't match any rows in the table**.
 When this happens, the Mashup Engine is unable to find the table name it is searching for.
 Reasons why this may happen include:
 * The table name has been changed, for example in the data source itself.
 * The account used to access the table does not have sufficient privileges to read the table.